UK Act of Parliament 2010 United Kingdom

 If you do not provide documents for inspection or refuse to attend and give evidence when the Welsh Tribunal (or its regulations) requires you to, you commit a criminal offence.
 On conviction in the Magistrates' Court you face a fine of up to £1,000.
 The offence applies to any person involved in the tribunal process, including schools or other responsible bodies.

-Any Person Schedule 17 ICO
+Any Person Schedule 17 EHRC

 Forge or misuse exemption, accessibility or approval certificates